 Our Residential Treatment Program, the Commons, is a safe, home-like environment that offers a unique healing atmosphere for evaluation, treatment, and support which helps men with mental illness with or without substance use disorder to begin or to re-establish the healing process.

 When men enter our dual diagnosis residential treatment, the first objective is to establish a sense of safety.
 We provide an environment that is homelike, comfortable and wellness-oriented.
 Our facilities are intentionally designed to promote a sense of belonging and community.
 People feel safer when they know they are being supported and joined by others.

 The Commons, Men’s Residential Treatment Program, is located in Manchester, NH.

 Family Education and Support

-We engage and educate families throughout the course of treatment, helping them to understand what happens when men with mental health disorder symptoms, such as hallucinations, anxiety, delusions, depression or mood swings, add substance use to the mix.
+By engaging and educating families throughout the course of treatment, we help them to understand what happens when men with mental health disorder symptoms, such as hallucinations, anxiety, delusions, depression or mood swings, add substance use to the mix.

 Community Integration Program (CIP)

 Our Community Integration Program (CIP) offered in Manchester, NH is based on the Assertive Community Treatment (ACT) model, an evidence-based practice.

 WestBridge is highly successful at helping participants gain the skills they need to live healthy, sober and satisfying lives while living in the community.

 We use a multidisciplinary team approach to meet the individual needs of adult men diagnosed with co-occurring mental health and substance use disorders.